-Injection molding is a process of producing parts by injecting molten material into a mold.
-This process provides top performance and cost efficiency for high-volume production parts.
+Injection molding is the process of producing parts by injecting molten material into a mold.
+This process provides top performance and cost-efficiency for high-volume production parts.

 Meanwhile, there also exist some limitations of injection molding, including:

-- High initial set up costs, related to design and tooling predominantly.
+- The high initial setup costs, related to design and tooling predominantly.
 If you are producing in bulk, you want to make sure the design is right, which requires testing at the beginning.
 This is often complex, and involves;

-- Design followed by prototyping the part to ensure it meets specification
+- The design followed by prototyping the part to ensure it meets the specification

-- Original prototype development is usually finished on a 3D printer and typically in a material different to the material of the final part (such as ABS plastic)
+- Original prototype development is usually finished on a 3D printer and typically in a material difference to the material of the final part (such as ABS plastic)